|Homepage:||Click to visit|

 **Please note that students seeking credit will be billed tuition on their UCCS account at their regular student rate for the Summer 2020 semester.**

-Due DatesAfter initial acceptance to the program a $200 deposit is due to the UCCS International Affairs Office by January 27, 2020
+Due DatesThe application and $50 application fee are due to the UCCS International Affairs Office by January 27, 2020

 HousingStudents will be in double occupancy rooms with another program participant in a central London hotel.
 Breakfast will be available daily with hotel.